ellenguo6/neural-networks-class/README.md

 Back propagation has been implemented for any number of hidden layers.

 Sample configuration files are a.txt, b.txt, c.txt, d.txt.
+See READMEconfiguration for more details.

 Corresponding sample output files are loga.txt, logb.txt, logc.txt, and logd.txt.